Skip to main content

 During her tenure in the Maryland General Assembly, in addition to sponsoring bills providing billions for education, she secured funding and co-sponsored legislation that led to the construction of National Harbor in Oxon Hill with the Gaylord Hotel as anchor, chaired the commission to rebuild the Woodrow Wilson Bridge, moved to relocate the Metro Green Line terminus to Branch Avenue, sponsored legislation for construction of all six casinos to include MGM and sponsored the construction of a new Oxon Hill High School.

-She was appointed by Governor Martin O'Malley to Secretary of Aging for the state of Maryland, serving two terms from 2007 to 2015.
-During her tenure, she led policy initiatives to address the needs of the rapidly growing population of seniors, in general, and for the increasing number of seniors who suffered with forms of dementia including Alzheimer's disease.
+She was appointed by Governor Martin O'Malley as Secretary of Aging for the State of Maryland, serving two terms from 2007 to 2015.
+During her tenure, she led policy initiatives to address the needs of the rapidly growing aging population, in general, and for the increasing number of the aging population who suffered from forms of dementia, including Alzheimer's disease.
 She also implemented strategies to encourage seniors to "age-in-place" extending their lives while saving millions in tax dollars.

-Senator Lawlah is the recipient of numerous awards, including the Prince George's County Women's Hall of Fame, 1992; Mothers Against Drunk Driving, Bridge to Educational Excellence in Maryland Public Schools, University of Maryland Dental School Humanitarian, 2002; The Daily Record Maryland's Top 100 Women and Pfizer Visionary Leadership, 2004; Health Facilities Legislator of the Year, 2006; Women in Government Outstanding Service, 2013 and Women Legislators of Maryland Lifetime Achievement, 2022.
-She is the founder and organizer of the 1000 Maryland Women Political Action Committee, and serves as president of Women Legislators of Maryland Foundation, Incorporated.
+Lawlah was the recipient of numerous awards, including the Prince George's County Women's Hall of Fame, 1992; Mothers Against Drunk Driving, Bridge to Educational Excellence in Maryland Public Schools, University of Maryland Dental School Humanitarian, 2002; The Daily Record Maryland's Top 100 Women and Pfizer Visionary Leadership, 2004; Health Facilities Legislator of the Year, 2006; Women in Government Outstanding Service, 2013 and Women Legislators of Maryland Lifetime Achievement, 2022.
+She was the founder and organizer of the 1000 Maryland Women Political Action Committee and served as president of Women Legislators of Maryland Foundation, Incorporated.

 “Learn from the past, focus on the present and prepare for the future." – Gloria Lawlah